Windsor - Bligh Park

 Health performance in Windsor - Bligh Park is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Windsor - Bligh Park faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Windsor - Bligh Park faces significant health challenges, as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.

 Frequently Asked Questions - Health